All Products

-DataStudio lets you manage MaxCompute project resources.
-You can create resources from local files or Object Storage Service (OSS) files and register them as functions for use in Data Development nodes.
+DataStudio lets you manage resources in a MaxCompute project.
+You can create resources from local files or Object Storage Service (OSS) files and register them as functions for use in data development nodes.
 This topic describes how to create various types of MaxCompute resources and functions in Resource Management.

 Prerequisites

-You have developed the resource files.
-You can upload the files from your local machine or retrieve them from OSS.
+• You have developed the resource files.
+You can upload the files from your local machine or retrieve them from Object Storage Service (OSS).
 If you create resources by uploading files from OSS, you must meet the following conditions.

-The Alibaba Cloud account that you use to upload the file must be granted permissions to access the target bucket.
-To avoid permission restrictions, you must authorize the account before you upload the file.
+• The Alibaba Cloud account that you use to upload the file must have permissions to access the target bucket.
+To prevent permission issues, grant permissions to the relevant account before you upload the file.

 Go to Resource Management

-icon to create a new resource or function.
-Alternatively, you can first click New Folder to plan your folder structure.
-Then, right-click the target folder, select New, and choose the type of resource or function to create.
+3. On the page, click the image icon to create a new resource or function.
+Alternatively, you can first click Create Directory to organize your resources.
+Then, right-click the target folder and choose the type of resource or function to create.

 Create and manage resources